DoggySmooth/smaef/README.md

 Graph Generation

-In the directory "pythonGrap" there is the python script called pythonGraph.py Run ./pythonGraph.py jsonfile         to generate the graph of the .json file.
+In the directory "bin" there is the python script called generateGraph.py Run ./generateGraph.py jsonfile         to generate the graph of the .json file.

+Merging

+In the directory "bin" there is the python script called xmlMerger.py.
+Run ./xmlMerger.py firstXMLfile secondXMLfile	to generate the merged XML.